tombenke/ts-waitgroup/README.md

 - Jest
 - [Taskfile](https://taskfile.dev/)

-## Commands

 ### Build

 To compile TypeScript code use the following command:

     task build

-This will create a "build" folder in which all the compiled JavaScript files appear.
+This will create a "dist" folder in which all the compiled JavaScript files appear.

 ### Run lint